Want help with going Bankrupt a second time? Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 Can you go Bankrupt twice?

-There are no rules that state you will automatically have to sell your home if you go bankrupt twice.
-The rules in this area are the same whether you are going bankrupt for the first or second time.
+You do not automatically have to sell your home if you go bankrupt twice.
+The rules in this area are the same whether you are going bankrupt for the first or subsequent times.